ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 questions and decenters the foundational mythologies of the Western arts and sciences and of Western man who has overrepresented himself as The Human and as the sole model of modern progress and humanity (relegating all others to a sublimated derivative status).
-As Maldonado-Torres’ essay shows, the heresy of questioning the mandates of the neoliberal modern/colonial order has been met with much resistance and often vitriol from both “liberal” and “conservative” institutional stakeholders.
-Furthermore, as Wynter has noted, Ethnic Studies has found itself placed philosophically, as well as in policy and in practice as vestibular to the university.
+As Maldonado-Torres' essay shows, the heresy of questioning the mandates of the neoliberal modern/colonial order has been met with much resistance and often vitriol from both "liberal" and "conservative" institutional stakeholders.
+Furthermore, as [Wynter](https://onlinelibrary.wiley.com/doi/abs/10.1002/9780470996645.ch9) has noted, Ethnic Studies has found itself placed philosophically, as well as in policy and in practice as vestibular to the university.
 In addition to many existing departments and programs being placed at the edges of the university (and in cramped quarters), Ethnic Studies also is treated as a peripheral endeavor or as an invasive pathogen that will necessarily rot and die through a designed process of resource starvation, hostility, and neglect.
-While Black, Indigenous, and other scholars of color are asked to join the ranks of the professoriate at various institutions, often through the demands of students of color protesting, they are subsequently asked to attend to a myriad of problems, projects, and initiatives that leave them overworked and undervalued.
-If and when these faculty burn out, leave these institutions, or are denied tenure, the existing problems, which were never really systemically addressed in the neoliberal university, are then presented to a new slate of faculty to “solve.”
+While Black, Indigenous, Latinx, and other scholars of color are asked to join the ranks of the professoriate at various institutions, often through the demands of students of color protesting, they are subsequently asked to attend to a myriad of problems, projects, and initiatives that leave them overworked and undervalued.
+If and when these faculty burn out, leave these institutions, or are denied tenure, the existing problems that were never really systemically addressed in the neoliberal university are then presented to a new slate of faculty to "solve."
 This is a deadly and seemingly endless cycle, and we know of too many examples of universities leading to the premature death and mental and physical collapse of faculty of color in general and of women of color in particular.

 **II.**

-As a first-generation working-poor Afro-Puerto Rican undergraduate student at Rutgers University I gravitated toward English, Women’s & Gender Studies, and Puerto Rican and Hispanic Caribbean Studies because in each of these units I found critical threads for understanding the histories of my family and communities, as well as new ways of
+As a first-generation working-poor Afro-Puerto Rican undergraduate student at Rutgers University I gravitated toward English, Women's & Gender Studies, and Puerto Rican and Hispanic Caribbean Studies because in each of these units I found critical threads for understanding the histories of my family and communities, as well as new ways of